djdallmann/GamingPCSetup/CONTENT/RESEARCH/WINSERVICES/README.md

 ## Windows Services
+### Client/Server Runtime Subsystem (CSRSS)
+#### Q: What is Client/Server Runtime Subsystem (CSRSS)?
+CSRSS performs many functions but most notably it is responsible for raw input handling for both the keyboard and the mouse cursor.
+This can easily be verified by looking at cpu usage and cycles using a tool such as [Windows Sysinternals Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer), as you move the mouse CSRSS usage increases.
+For more complete detail regarding CSRSS please reference Windows Internals for the version that applies to your Windows platform, e.g. Windows Internals 7th Ed. for Microsoft Windows 10 and greater.
+</br></br>

 ### Multimedia Class Scheduler Service (MMCSS)
 #### Q: What is Multimedia Class Scheduler Service (MMCSS)?
 MMCSS has been a part of the Microsoft Windows operating system for quite a while and was originally designed to improve time sensitive processing for multimedia applications by ensuring those processes/threads get the cpu time they need while still allowing lower priority applications to function.
 Developers can register their application threads with MMCSS under a customizable set of multimedia Task groups which define what type of priority and cpu resources they should receive.